dawn-tgf/projects/project_2/README.md

 - Is the basement finished?
 - How big is the garage?
 - Does it near amenities/park/busy roads?
-- Is the neighbourhood safe?
+- Is the neighborhood safe?

 Variables related to these set the basic features for exploring the data.